amelco/soilparams/README.md

   - VG: van Genuchten (1980) model
   - BC: Brooks and Corey (1964) model
 - InitialGuess: A list of initial guess values for the model parameters to be estimated
-  - For VG model, parameter order is: theta_r, theta_s, n, alpha
+  - For VG model, parameter order is: theta_r, theta_s, alpha, n

 2. Run the command `soilparams input.json output.txt`.